LLM-based Agents Suffer from Hallucinations: A Survey of Taxonomy, Methods, and Directions: Introduction

-Despite the impressive performance achieved by LLM-based agents, their rapid advancement has introduced a new spectrum of safety challenges~\cite{zhang2024agent,yuan2024r,tian2023evil}.
-Among these challenges, the problem of \textbf{Agent Hallucinations} represents a particularly significant threat~\cite{liu2025advances,r55,deng2025ai}.
-Previous studies on hallucinations have primarily focused on the field of natural language generation (NLG)~\cite{reiter1997building,gatt2018survey,dong2022survey}, where hallucinations refer to the phenomenon in which NLG models generate unfaithful or nonsensical text. \citet{ji2023survey} review recent advances in addressing hallucinations across various NLG tasks.
-Meanwhile, \citet{huang2025survey} specifically focus on the causes of LLM hallucinations.
+Despite the impressive performance achieved by LLM-based agents, their rapid advancement introduces a spectrum of safety challenges~\cite{zhang2024agent,yuan2024r,tian2023evil}.
+Among these challenges, \textbf{Agent Hallucinations} represents a particularly significant threat~\cite{liu2025advances,r55,deng2025ai}.
+Previous studies on hallucinations have primarily focused on the field of natural language generation (NLG)~\cite{dong2022survey}, where hallucinations refer to the phenomenon in which NLG models generate unfaithful or nonsensical text.
+Ji et al. review recent advances in addressing hallucinations across various NLG tasks~\cite{ji2023survey}.
+Meanwhile, Huang et al. specifically focus on the causes of LLM hallucinations~\cite{huang2025survey}.
 In this context, hallucinations in LLMs are categorized into factuality and faithfulness hallucinations.
 Factuality hallucinations highlight discrepancies between the generated content and verifiable real-world facts~\cite{min2023factscore}; while faithfulness hallucinations refer to deviations from the user’s original input~\cite{fabbri2021qafacteval}.
-In addition, the authors discuss several effective techniques for detecting and mitigating hallucination issues~\cite{liu2025reducing}.
+In addition, the authors discuss several effective methods for detecting and mitigating hallucination issues~\cite{liu2025reducing}.